Termite

 1. Structural damage from termite activity can severely weaken your home‘s beams, floors, and walls, leading to expensive repairs that could cost thousands of dollars.

-2. The accumulated dust from termite droppings can trigger respiratory problems and worsen existing conditions like asthma.
+2. The accumulated dust from termite droppings and shed larvae casings can trigger respiratory problems and allergies, and worsen existing conditions like asthma in humans — particularly children and the elderly.

-3. Since termites work silently within wooden structures, their droppings may be your only early indicator of an infestation that’s already causing extensive damage.
+3. Since termites work silently within wooden structures, consuming cellulose from the inside out, their droppings may be your only early indicator of an infestation that’s already causing extensive damage.
+By the time visible damage appears, a colony may have been active for months or years.

 Immediate Steps When Discovering Droppings

 Take clear photos of the termite droppings and mark their locations throughout your property.
-While documenting, look for other signs of a termite infestation, such as mud tubes or damaged wood surfaces, but avoid touching or disturbing these areas.
+Note whether the frass appears near furniture, window sills, baseboards, or wood structural elements — this location data helps your exterminator identify the type of termite involved.
+While documenting, look for other signs of a termite infestation, such as mud tubes or damaged wood structures, but avoid touching or disturbing these areas.

 Professional Treatment and Prevention Methods

-2. Preventive measures include the installation of specialized bait systems, protective wood coatings, and moisture control solutions.
+2. Preventive measures include the installation of specialized bait systems, protective wood coatings, moisture control solutions, and sealing construction gaps that give termites access to cellulose materials inside your house.

 Conclusion

 If you’ve discovered termite droppings in your home, don’t wait to take action.
-These telltale signs indicate an active infestation that requires immediate attention.
+These telltale signs — whether they look like coffee grounds, salt, pepper, or sawdust — indicate an active infestation that requires immediate attention from an exterminator.
 Contact a pest control professional who can properly identify the termite species and develop an effective treatment plan.
-Remember, the sooner you address the problem, the better chance you’ll have of preventing extensive structural damage to your property.
+Remember, the sooner you address the termite problem, the better chance you’ll have of preventing extensive structural damage to your property, protecting the health of the humans and people in your home, and keeping your furniture, wood structures, and house intact for years to come.

 Dr. Sarah Mitchell